Rachealblessing/CAPSTONE-PROJECT-LITA/README.md

 This contain data related to customer subscription including subscription plans, user demographics and retention metrics.
 The goal is to analyze trends in subscription usage and identify factors affecting customer retention

 ### Description of columns for sales data
+ 1. OrderID: Unique order identifier
+ 2. CustomerID: Unique customer identifier
+ 3. Product: product purchase by customer
+ 4. Region: Order location
+ 5. Orderdate: Date of the order
+ 6. Quantity: Units purchased
+ 7. Unit price: price per unit
+ 8. Total sales:Total value ( unit price * quantity )

+### Description of coumns for customer data
+ 1. CustomerID: unique customer identifier
+ 2. Customer name: The namd of the customer that purchased product
+ 3. Region: customer location
+ 4. SubscriptionType: The type of subscription made by customer
+ 5. SubscriptionStart: The start date of the subscription
+ 6. SubscriptionEnd: The ebd date of the subscription
+ 7. Canceled: The subscription status
+ 8. Revenue: The revenue for the subscription
+ 9. Subscriptions duration: The period the subscriptions last for